enkodellc/blazorboilerplate/docs/index.rst

 Blazor Boilerplate is a starter template for `Blazor web apps <https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor>`_.

-.. note:: This docs cover the latest version on development branch.

 With Blazor Boilerplate you can easily switch between the two modes of Blazor.